bbatsov/prelude/doc/modules/index.md

 ## What's a module?

 Prelude modules are plain old Elisp libraries - there's absolutely nothing magical about them.
-Most of them simply install a few package and provide some sensible baseline configuration for them.
+Most of them simply install a few Emacs packages and provide some sensible baseline configuration for them.
 Here's a real example.

 ``` emacs-lisp